Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 rpm-ostree override reset "*nvidia*"
 ```

+This can also happen if your drive was encrypted.
+Try the following:

+1. Reboot the computer.
+2. When the GRUB menu appears, press e to edit.
+3. Find the line that starts with linux
+4. Remove rhgb and quiet if they are there, go to the very end of that line, and add a space, followed by the number 3.
+5. Press Ctrl+x to boot.
+This will get you to a text-based login where you can enter the LUKS password and afterwards your Fedora username and password.

+After that you need to follow the steps listed here:

 ## For Atomic users who updated to kernel 6.15 and had the drivers fail

 If you installed the drivers and updated to 6.15, you need to add "nova_core" to the blacklist alongside nouveau.